 The Software Switch settings are non-volatile.
 The Switch commands may use either ^A (decimal) or ^AB (binary) values.
 Since each bit represents a setting for the printer, the soft switches are always reported as binary.
 Changes made with these commands will not take effect until the printer's power is cycled "OFF" and "ON", a "reboot" command (^A1^D143), or a "soft restart" command (^D32 command) is sent to the printer.

-Example: ^AB10100000^D21<CR> configures serial port #1 for text equivalent enquiry responses, accept control codes, and disables echo.
+Example: ^AB10100001^D21<CR> configures serial port #1 for text equivalent enquiry responses, accept control codes, disables echo, and enables XON/XOFF flow control.